-Contact: Dr. Ingrid Bell, 203-582-7543
+Contact: Ingrid Bell, 203-582-7543

 The Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) MSN prepares nurses to further their careers in acute care settings as providers.
 You will gain the theory and skills to effectively provide care and prescribe for patients with acute health issues.
 In addition to learning to assess acute care problems, you will learn the pharmacological, non-pharmacological and interventional skills required in acute care settings.
-This program is online with three distinct, focused immersions on campus.
+This program is online with four distinct, focused immersions on campus.
 Completion of this program makes you eligible to take a national certification exam for adult-gerontology acute care nurse practitioners.

 MSN: Adult-Gerontology Acute Care Nurse Practitioner